chrmrtns/safefonts/readme.txt

 = Can I use this with page builders? =

+The free version works with Gutenberg and provides CSS variables that can be manually used with any builder or theme supporting CSS custom properties (like Builderius, Bricks, Oxygen, and others).
+Simply use var(--safefonts-font-slug) in typography fields or custom CSS.

-The free version works with Gutenberg.
-For page builder and theme integration (Elementor, Bricks, Beaver Builder, Divi, Oxygen, Brizy, GeneratePress, GenerateBlocks), check out [SafeFonts Pro](https://safefonts.com).
+For automatic integration (14 integrations including Elementor, Bricks, Beaver Builder, Divi, Oxygen, Brizy, Builderius, Astra, GeneratePress, Kadence, Blocksy, Kadence Blocks, Spectra, and GenerateBlocks) where fonts appear directly in builder dropdowns, check out [SafeFonts Pro](https://safefonts.com).

 = How does the security validation work? =